What can be sampled locally?: The Algorithm

 \section{The \LubyGlauber{} Algorithm}

 In this section, we analyze a generic scheme for parallelizing Glauber dynamics, a classic sequential Markov chain for sampling from Gibbs distributions.

 We assume a Markov random field (MRF) defined on the network $G(V,E)$, with edge activities $\boldsymbol{A}=\{A_e\}_{e\in E}$ and vertex activities $\boldsymbol{b}=\{b_v\}_{v\in V}$, which specifies a Gibbs distribution $\mu$ over $\Omega=[q]^V$.
 The \concept{single-site heat-bath Glauber dynamics}, or simply the \concept{Glauber dynamics}, is a well known Markov chain for sampling from the Gibbs distribution $\mu$.
-Starting from an arbitrary initial configuration $X\in[q]^V$, \ifabs{at each step a vertex $v\in V$ is sampled uniformly at random and the value of $X_v$ is resampled according to the marginal distribution induced by $\mu$ at vertex $v$ conditioning on the current spin states of $v$'s neighborhood. }{at each step the chain does the followings: \begin{itemize} \item sample a vertex $v\in V$ uniformly at random; \item resample the value of $X_v$ according to the marginal distribution induced by $\mu$ at vertex $v$ conditioning on the current spin states of $v$'s neighborhood. \end{itemize} It is well known (see~\cite{levin2009markov}) that the Glauber dynamics is a reversible Markov chain whose stationary distribution is the Gibbs distribution $\mu$. }
+Starting from an arbitrary initial configuration $X\in[q]^V$, at each step the chain does the followings: \begin{itemize} \item sample a vertex $v\in V$ uniformly at random; \item resample the value of $X_v$ according to the marginal distribution induced by $\mu$ at vertex $v$ conditioning on the current spin states of $v$'s neighborhood. \end{itemize} It is well known (see~\cite{levin2009markov}) that the Glauber dynamics is a reversible Markov chain whose stationary distribution is the Gibbs distribution $\mu$.